Jiisala/Tira-labra-2022/README.md

 When manually testing the program, please note that at this point it is possible to crash the program or to cause a endless loop if conflicting parameters are given.

+The program is called dungeon generator, but really the resulting patterns can be used for variety of different purposes.
+I have designed this mainly level maps in mind, but that should not discourage other possibilities.

 ## Poetry commands: